East Asian Studies

 An innovative platform for discovery that allows you to explore relationships between concepts drawn from scholarly publications.

 You can find most books, including print and e-books, at Stanford in SearchWorks.
 Search using title, keywords, subject terms, call number, series, or author.

 This is a catalog that lets you search the collections of 72,000 libraries in 170 countries and regions.
 It is the world's largest network of library content and services.

 Journals & articles

-This is a major source to start research on Asian studies.
-It provides citations to western-language periodical articles, chapters in edited volumes, conference proceedings, anthologies, Festschriften, etc. pertaining to east, southeast, and south Asia.
+This is a major source for beginning research on topics related to Asian studies.
+It provides nearly 900,000 citations to Western-language periodical articles, chapters in edited volumes, conference proceedings, anthologies, Festschriften, etc. pertaining to East, Southeast, and South Asia.
 It covers 1971 to the present, including full data from the print editions from 1971-1991.

 Many databases in such disciplines as history, political science, and sociology have articles with Asian studies perspective, including: